feddelegrand7/ralger/README.md

 ## Example

-This is an example which shows how to extract firms’ denomination from the website of the Algerian Chamber of Commerce and Industry (CACI).
+one is an example which shows how to extract firms’ denomination from the website of the Algerian Chamber of Commerce and Industry (CACI).
 For simplicity, we’ll focus on firms operating within the capital (Alger).